Stanley-Yi/Y3S2-CPT204-Advanced-OO-Programming/note/note.md

 2. ***Dynamic checking***: the bug is found automatically when the code is executed.
 3. ***No checking***: the language doesn't help you find the error at all.
 You have to watch for it yourself, or end up with wrong answers!

+dynamic checking will throw exception, but no checking only result error.

 ### Static Checking
 Static checking can catch:
 ● syntax errors, like extra punctuation or spurious words